-31. Retain existing trees and areas of mixed scrub within the site red line boundary, where possible.
+- 26. The mitigation and recommendations for the site remain the same as in 2021, owing to only very minor changes in the overall breeding bird assemblage being found.
+They are repeated below. - 27.
+Retain existing trees and areas of mixed scrub within the site red line boundary, where possible.
 Trees could be used to create screening for the Site boundary and areas of scrub retained.
-Planting should include a range of native species including alder, hawthorn, goat willow, field maple, oak and hazel.

-- 32. Creating wide buffer zones through new planting of tree and scrub species, particularly along the site boundaries, will increase potential nesting and foraging habitat for birds and also improve connectivity through the Site. - 33.
+Planting should include a range of native species including alder, hawthorn, goat willow, field maple, oak and hazel. - 28.
+Creating wide buffer zones through new planting of tree and scrub species, particularly along the site boundaries, will increase potential nesting and foraging habitat for birds and also improve connectivity through the Site. - 29.
 Incorporate and retain 'wild areas' of un-managed vegetation, including areas of heather and associated heathland plants.
-This will provide breeding habitat for the amber-listed meadow pipit, as well as foraging habitat for other species seen to use the Site such as wheatear and pied wagtail. - 34.
+This will provide breeding habitat for the amber-listed meadow pipit, as well as foraging habitat for other species seen to use the Site such as wheatear and pied wagtail. - 30.
 Any site clearance works, including unavoidable removal of trees, scrub and vegetation, earth-moving and groundworks should be completed between September and February, to avoid disturbance to birds during the breeding bird season from 1st March to 31st August inclusive.
 Should any of these works be undertaken after February, a site breeding bird check should be made by a qualified ornithologist to ensure that no active nests of breeding birds are present before works commence.
-Dense areas of scrub present on the Site are likely to require supervised clearance. - 35.
+Dense areas of scrub present on the Site are likely to require supervised clearance. - 31.
 Once quarrying operations have been completed, there is potential for the Site to be restored to encourage greater numbers of red and amber listed species to use the Site for breeding.
-This could include extending the existing and creating new areas of scrub, adding trees to encourage more cavity nesting species, extending the heather cover for moorland species and encouraging raptors to make use of the exposed rock faces.
+This could include extending the existing, and creating new areas of scrub, adding trees to encourage more cavity nesting species, extending the heather cover for moorland species and encouraging raptors to make use of the exposed rock faces.